claypotfrog/GNTSP/csv/readme.md

 col 5 : gloss - short definition(s) of the lemma.

 col 6 : count -  the number of times this lemma appears (in any form) in the SBLGNT

+col 7: lemmaID - a unique numeric ID for each lemma which is the filename for the audio file of this word pronounced.
+Those files will not be available until version 3.0, but when available, they will be located in the "audio/words" folder.